OpenPilot for preAP Model S

 - Pre-AutoPilot Tesla Model S (2012-2014)

-- $1999 USD Comma three devkit or a $999 Comma two devkit, (if you can find one) either of them without harness.
+- $1499 USD Comma three devkit or a used Comma two devkit, (if you can find one) either of them without harness.
 Note: Support for Comma two/EON Gold ended April 2022.
 Newer features on the branch (like stopping at stop signs and lights, navigate on maps in the future) are not be compatible with these devices.
 I will maintain a version of the software for C2 devices but they can not get the new features.

 - Tinkla OBD-C Adapter